 I remember a sweet lady in my dad’s senior apartment complex who had to euthanize her elderly cat.
 She was still mourning her companion two years later.
 Even though she was surrounded by people, her apartment was empty and she missed her fur baby a lot.

-2. The few times we have had to give our cats medication, it’s turned into a tag team event worthy of a pro wrestling show.
+2. Can be difficult to medicate (if needed).
+The few times we have had to give our cats medication, it’s turned into a tag team event worthy of a pro wrestling show.
 This could be a big problem for a senior who lives alone (as could the cost of medication for someone on a fixed income).

 In our case, my husband holds the cat while I dance around him, trying to squirt the medicine into the cat’s mouth.
 All the while, the cat is squirming to get away.
 I’m not sure I could do this without help if I lived by myself.